-Perry Dozier, born and raised in the 16th Legislative District, is an advocate for the issues important to southeast Washington – a sound business climate, job creation, support for agriculture and education, and an efficient state government that delivers the services people demand without reaching deeper into their pockets.
-To Olympia Dozier brings practical skills learned in a lifetime of farming and agricultural affairs, building on the district’s longstanding tradition of community consensus and problem-solving.
-Dozier maintains government should listen to the people and reflect their concerns.
+I was born and raised in the 16th Legislative District, and am an advocate for the issues important to southeast Washington – a sound business climate, job creation, support for agriculture and education, and an efficient state government that delivers the services people demand without reaching deeper into their pockets.
+I bring to the state Senate a set of practical skills learned in a lifetime of farming and agricultural affairs, building on the district’s longstanding tradition of community consensus and problem-solving.
+I maintain government should listen to the people and reflect their concerns.

-Dozier, a wheat farmer from Waitsburg, has owned and managed irrigated and dryland farming operations in Walla Walla and Columbia counties for more than 35 years.
-He graduated from Prescott High School and earned a B.A. in economics from Whitman College.
+I’m a wheat farmer from Waitsburg who has owned and managed irrigated and dryland farming operations in Walla Walla and Columbia counties for more than 35 years.
+I graduated from Prescott High School and earned a B.A. in economics from Whitman College.

-Dozier was a Walla Walla County commissioner from 2009 to 2016, and served on numerous boards and commissions, including the Walla Walla Watershed Partnership and the Snake River Salmon Recovery Board.
-He later was interim manager of the Walla Walla Fair and Frontier Days organization.
+Before coming to the Legislature, I was a Walla Walla County commissioner from 2009 to 2016, and served on numerous boards and commissions, including the Walla Walla Watershed Partnership and the Snake River Salmon Recovery Board.
+I later was interim manager of the Walla Walla Fair and Frontier Days organization.

-Dozier has long been an active member of the state’s agricultural community, and has testified before Congress on agricultural issues.
+I have long been an active member of the state’s agricultural community, and has testified before Congress on agricultural issues.
 He is a past president of the Washington Association of Wheat Growers and a former board member of the Northwest Grain Growers and of Tri-Cities Grain.
-Dozier also has served on the Washington State Barley Commission.
+I also have served on the Washington State Barley Commission.

-Dozier’s spare-time passion is flying, and he has been a licensed commercial pilot for more than 35 years.
-He and his wife Darleen have two grown sons, Logan and Kyle.
+My spare-time passion is flying, and I’ve been a licensed commercial pilot for more than 35 years.
+My wife Darleen and I have two grown sons, Logan and Kyle.